rohithkilari3/india-cyber-crime-reporting-portal/README.md

-# Safe Space Portal
+# National Cyber Crime Reporting Portal - Trauma-Informed Redesign

 Project: Modern, Trauma-Informed Redesign of the Indian National Cyber Crime Reporting Portal (cybercrime.gov.in).

 Objective: Build a functional React/Tailwind prototype that completely overhauls the current portal.
-The current site suffers from a 2014-2018-era visual vocabulary with drop-shadow cards, gradient buttons, and stock "hooded hacker" threat photography, which makes it look like a phishing clone site.
+The current site suffers from a 2014-2018-era visual vocabulary with drop-shadow cards, gradient buttons, and stock "hooded hacker" threat photography.
 Your goal is to build a modern, high-trust, trauma-informed application that prioritizes user safety, clarity, and speed over bureaucratic framing.

 Phase 1: Global UI/UX & Design System Principles Apply the following strict UX guidelines inspired by the GOV.UK Design System, WCAG 2.2, and SAMHSA's trauma-informed care framework: